vmeta777/tlgame/_articles/Notes on Game Design.md

 ### Other Influences from Magic the Gathering

-I've mentioned some of the major divergences and tweaking with regard to the Land or Resource system and the Color Wheel, which will be discussed again shortly, but there's still some aspects of MTG influence to talk about here.
+I've mentioned some of the major divergences and tweaking with regard to the Land or Resource system and the Color Wheel but there are some aspects of MTG influence to discuss first.

-The pacing and essentially the "spine" of Timeline Game would not exist without Magic the Gathering.
-While the Land system was stripped down and smoothened out, then further tweaked with the Quill system, much of the gameflow mirrors a simplified form of Magic the Gathering.
+The pacing and, essentially, the "spine" of Timeline Game would not exist without Magic the Gathering.
+While the Land system was stripped down and smoothened out, then further tweaked with the Quill system, much of the gameplay flow mirrors a simplified form of Magic the Gathering.

-## Hit Points or "Life"
+## Hit Points or "Life" Points

 Hit Points or "Life", like in Magic and many TCGs, are also a core part of Timeline.
-Each player has twenty-five (five more than in Magic), and when you have zero left, you lose the game.
-The increase is a balance decision.
+Each player has twenty-five (five more than in Magic) points, and when you have zero, you lose the game.
+The increase of twenty-five in Timeline from twenty in Magic is a balance decision.

-By compressing the total resources (posters) to a cap of five and since you get +1 to your resource pool each turn guaranteed, the game can accelerate and get out of hand quickly.
+By compressing the total resources (posters) to a cap of five - and since you get +1 to your resource pool each turn guaranteed, unlike in Magic - the game state accelerates and can get out of hand quickly.
 The Quill system also contributes to this ramp-up.

 This is intentional, as Timeline is meant to be accessible and played quickly.
-The idea is for players to play a number of games back to back, I.E. a best of three or a best of five, and for that to ideally take less than an hour or so once both players know what they are doing.
+The idea is for players to play a number of games back to back, I.E. a best of three or a best of five, and for that to take less than an hour once both players know what they are doing.

 With all those factors accelerating play into a more advanced game state compared to most card games, adding five life points makes the game last that little bit longer while still being reasonable.

+## Creature Types or "Manifestation" Types

 `Creature Types` also behave similarly to Magic in Timeline Game.
-The only main difference is that in Timeline, creatures and perpetual effects such as Pinned Posts are classed as Manifestations, as they are 'manifested' by posts from Posters.
+The only main difference is that in Timeline, creatures and perpetual effects such as Pinned Posts are known as Manifestations, as they are 'manifested' onto the field of play by posts from Posters.
 These manifestations can be searched from decks and there are many cards that interact with certain types of manifestations.

 For example, the card `Synchronized Crying` can only be played if there are three manifestations with the "CRYING" type - typically associated with Miladys - on the timeline under the player's control.

 https://dl.openseauserdata.com/cache/originImage/files/295b2862f78183929441a9e562e0fcc4.png

 ## Additional Inspirations from MTG

-Other similarities from Magic including the cadence and phases of play.
-"Summoning Sickness", wherein creatures can't use their abilities or traditionally attack the turn they are played, also exists in Timeline.
+Other similarities from Magic include the cadence and phases of play.
+"Summoning Sickness", wherein creatures can't use their abilities or attack the turn they are played, also exists in Timeline.

 There is, however, a slight difference in that many cards are balanced around whether their activated abilities cause that manifestation to "tap" for that turn.
 If they do, it can't attack or defend until their next turn.
 There are some variations, where this simply limits a creature from attacking on that turn, while they can still defend on the opponent's turn.

 Additionally, where Magic has more phases in each turn, Timeline has fewer, but in a similar configuration.
 The main difference from Magic is that after the Combat Phase ends in Timeline, that player's turn ends.
-There is no window for taking actions after Combat prior to the turn ending.
-Cards can, however be played during the Combat phase before damage resolves.
+There is no window for taking actions *after* Combat resolves, prior to the turn ending.
+You play what cards you can, send your attacks onto the timeline and your turn ends.
+This is done to simplify game flow as well as to make each turn like one big "post" that is sent in a sequence rather than extended with a second main phase after combat.

 Last but not least, there is another mechanic inspired in part by Magic the Gathering, "scheduling posts", which allows a player to pre-pay some of the cost of a card in advance so as to play it later at a lower cost.
 This is inspired both by the concept of scheduling posts on Twitter and e-mail but also the "Foretell" mechanic from Magic the Gathering's Kaldheim expansion.
 It functions in a very similar way.